 Coming up at the November Board of Aldermen meeting, which will take place on Nov.
 17, the Board will vote on an ordinance to place an item on the ballot for the 2012 April General Election.
 The issue at hand is a water line insurance program.

 For the cost of a dollar a month, residents will be able to insure the water lines on their property.
 The city would collect the money on residential property.
 The money would be used to repair or replace of water lines extending from the water main to a residential dwelling due to failure of the line.

 The Board discussed the issue during the Work Session and was eager to move things ahead.
 Board President Tommy Roberts brought the idea up originally and has seen the issue move to Jefferson City.

 If the ordinance is approved next month, residents would vote on the issue at the April election.

 - All items of new business pass unanimously.

 - The city heard a report on the 2011 Celebrate St. Peters event.
 St. Peters plans on doing the event again in 2012, with some change.
 Instead of a three-day celebration, plans are to scale things back to two days.
 The city is also looking at booking a bigger named band to headline the festivities.
 Other proposed changes include: selling of barbecue sauces and rubs at the Que-topia event, more games for kids, more things aimed at older kids and a revised kayak race.

 - The Board approved the filing dates for the April election.
 At 8 a.m. on Dec.
 13, applicants can file for office.
 The last time to file is at 5 p.m. on Jan.
 17, 2012.
 Mayor Len Pagano, Ward 1 Alderman Rocky Reitmeyer, Ward 2 Alderman Jerry Hollingsworth, Ward 3 Alderman Tommy Roberts and Ward 4 Alderman Patrick Barclay are all up for re-election.
-Pagano and Hollingsworth have already declared their intentions to run again.
+Pagano and Hollingsworth have to run again.